Folio III Field Notes

 Introduction

 During my recent internship as an AI/Machine Learning Services Applications specialist, I had the opportunity to work on a challenging and impactful healthcare project: developing an AI-based wound measurement system that integrates standard medical reference objects for accurate wound assessment.
-This blog post outlines my experience, the technical challenges we overcame, and the insights gained throughout this journey.
+This post outlines my experience, the technical challenges we overcame, and the insights gained throughout this journey.

 The Problem: Accurate Wound Measurement in Healthcare

 Wound assessment is a critical component of patient care, particularly for chronic wounds like pressure ulcers, diabetic foot ulcers, and venous leg ulcers.
 Traditional wound measurement methods often lack consistency, are time-consuming, and can be subjective depending on the healthcare provider performing the assessment.
-Our goal was to create a system that could:
+The goal was to create a system that could:

-Our Solution: AI-Driven Detection with Reference Objects
+The Solution: AI-Driven Detection with Reference Objects

-1. Coins - Circular reference objects with known diameters
+1. Coins — circular reference objects with known diameters

-3. Rulers - Linear reference objects for direct measurement
+3. Rulers — linear reference objects for direct measurement

 Each reference method has its advantages in different clinical scenarios: